DoobleD/Air/README.txt

 or here : https://github.com/DoobleD/Air/installer/windows/build/

-The installer automatically installs the prerequisites indicated in the requirements section below, and intalls Air in C:\Program File\Air.
+The installer automatically installs the prerequisites indicated in the requirements section below, and intalls Air in C:\Program File\Air, by default.
 You can also remove Air by running the installer again, and choosing the remove option.

+Note : you may need to disconnect / reconnect you Kinect sensor after the installation of Air.

 Note : removing Air using the installer won't remove the SensorKinect, OpenNI and NITE packages.